tooevangelist/paysuper-payment-form/README.md

 ## Contributing, Feature Requests and Support
+If you like this project then you can put a ⭐️ on it.
+It means a lot to us.

-If you have an idea of how to improve Ptah or have general feedback, you're welcome to submit a [feature request](../../issues/new?assignees=&labels=&template=feature_request.md&title=).
+If you have an idea of how to improve PaySuper (or any of the product parts) or have general feedback, you're welcome to submit a [feature request](../../issues/new?assignees=&labels=&template=feature_request.md&title=).

 Chances are, you like what we have already but you may require a custom integration, a special license or something else big and specific to your needs.
 We're generally open to such conversations.